masneyb/boot2sol/README.md

 * The `d` key advances the draw pile.
 * The `m` key is used to move one or more cards from one pile to another.
 It takes three additional keyboard commands:
   * Source pile number (See table below)
-  * Source pile card number (from the top of the list).
-Allowed values: a-z. (a=1, b=2, etc.) (Tip: use z to select the last card in the pile.)
+  * Source pile card index (from the top of the list).
+Allowed values: a-z, for the 1st through 26th card.
+The code won't advance past the end of the end of the pile so you can always use z to select the last card pile in the pile.
   * Destination pile number (See table below)

-## Pile numbering

-The move command takes a source and destination pile number that is represented by the following table:
+The source and destination pile number for the move command is represented by the following table:

  a | b |   | d | e | f | g
 ---|---|---|---|---|---|---
  h | i | j | k | l | m | n

-## Example

-You can press `mndk` to move the 4th card on pile n (bottom right) to the end of pile k.
+For example: You can press `mnzk` to move the last card on pile n (bottom right) to the end of pile k.

 ## Space limitations

-This program is currently at its maximum allowable size of 510 bytes.
+The compiled binary is currently at 509 bytes, with only one extra usable byte remaining.
 Additional features and validations will require optimizing the assembly code even more to save a few bytes here and there.
 One possible change to free up a sizable chunk of space is to simplify the card data structure from 2 bytes to 1 byte:

 Shown | Unused | Offset to next card
 ------|--------|--------------------
-1 bit | 2 bits | 6 bits
+1 bit | 1 bit  | 6 bits

 The cards would need to be stored in memory grouped by card family.
 Inside each family, the cards would be ordered ace through king.
 The pointer offset would